M-gholami-derouei/mbd-automotive-portfolio/projects/adaptive-cruise-control/README.md

   (OV weights = [0, 10])

 Stateflow implements this switching by changing MPC output weights at runtime via the `y.wt` port of the MPC Controller block.
+ACC is by definition a forward-driving system; reverse gear is outside its operating envelope and handled entirely by the driver.
 The v ≥ 0 constraint is enforced at the plant level — physically correct, since it is a drivetrain limitation rather than a control objective.